 Usual Adult Dose for Parkinson's Disease:

-200 mg of entacapone administered concomitantly with each levodopa/carbidopa dose to a maximum of 8 times daily (200 mg × 8 = 1600 mg per day).
+200 mg orally concomitantly with each dose of levodopa-carbidopa up to a maximum of 8 times a day

 What other drugs will affect entacapone?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
+Taking entacapone with other drugs that make you sleepy can worsen this effect.
 Ask your doctor before taking entacapone with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Tell your doctor about all medicines you use, and those you start or stop using during your treatment with entacapone, especially:

 This list is not complete.
 Other drugs may interact with entacapone, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.